For Parents

 How do children with special needs learn?

 Different children have different personalities, strengths and needs and therefore have different learning styles.
 Some children are visual-spatial learners, some auditory learners, some kinesthetic learners, and some a combination.
-Successful educational plans incorporate an understanding of a child's learning style into and learning environment that has been tailored to engage that style.
+Successful educational plans incorporate an understanding of a child’s learning style into a learning environment that has been tailored to engage that style.

-For additional information addressing various learning styles and answers to the following questions,
+For additional information addressing various learning styles and answers to the following questions:

 What does multi-sensory mean?